Career and life decision tools.

 Should I quit?

 A Monte Carlo decision tool for the stay-or-leave question.
-Integrates the Copenhagen Burnout Inventory (Kristensen 2005), Work and Meaning Inventory (Steger 2012), and validated turnover research.
+Combines two LBL-original assessments — a Burnout Signal (exhaustion + disengagement) and a Meaningful-Work Signal — with a validated turnover-intention measure.
 Runs 10,000 simulated futures for both paths across 3, 5, or 10-year horizons — with archetype matching, regret minimization, and research-backed pathway recommendations.

 Career pivot decision matrix